 Narcissists can be so difficult to understand.
 That’s why there are many questions asked about them.
-Some people wonder if narcissists have any true friends, the type of relationship they have with them, or if they can make and keep new friends like normal people do.
+Some people wonder if narcissists do have any true friends, the type of relationship they have with them, or if they can make and keep new friends like normal people do.

 Narcissists and Friendships

-The desire to feel superior to everyone else plays a big role when it comes to narcissists and making friends.
+The desire to feel superior over everyone else plays a big role when it comes to narcissists and making friends.
 Some narcissists choose friends whom they consider inferior in order to feel that they are the only outstanding person in the group.
 Others prefer to join smarter, successful and more attractive friends in order to feel that they belong to a superior group.
-This helps them get a share of good reputation without working for it.
+This helps them get a share of the good reputation without working for it.

 Narcissists’ Friendships and Intimacy